bikrambora/docker-ecs-lab/README.md

 First we will provision our network VPC and deploy an ECS Cluster The ECS cluster consists of the networking components and the underlying EC2 hosts that our containers will run in.

-## Provision the Network and Hosts - ECS Cluster
+## Provision the ECS Cluster - virtual network and hosts

 Click the Launch Stack button below to provision your cluster.